 As soon as you enter the aroma of freshly baked loaves and cakes is just so wonderful!
-They do proper food too, but that first blast of comfort food is a total winner.
+They do lunch and savoury too, but that first blast of comfort food is a total winner.

 A Grade 2 listed, dog-friendly coaching inn sounds perfect for a doggiestop.
 You'll find loads of atmosphere (a ghost too apparently!), great food or just a coffee, and walks on the doorstep.